jsvitak/jbpm-6-examples/rewards-jsf/README.md

  - `mvn jboss-as:deploy`
 - Visit [http://localhost:8080/rewards-jsf/](http://localhost:8080/rewards-jsf/) with a web browser
  - [Start Reward Process] is to start a new process
- - [John's Task] is to list John's tasks and later approve them
+ - [Jiri's Task] is to list Jiri's tasks and later approve them
  - [Mary's Task] is to list Mary's tasks and later approve them